How can I help my child handle social media in a healthy way?

 Encouraging Positive Engagement

-In addition, introduce your child to accounts that inspire positivity and creativity.
-Whether it’s a page dedicated to art, science, or personal development, having these influences can help shift their focus from the negative aspects of social media.
-They can learn to use these platforms to explore their interests and passions rather than just scrolling through feeds.
+Also, introduce your child to accounts that share good vibes and creativity.
+Maybe it’s about art, science, or growing as a person.
+Having these good influences can shift their focus.
+It moves them away from the bad parts of social media.
+They can learn to use these sites to find things they love.
+It’s better than just endless scrolling, you know?

 Teaching Digital Citizenship